Clarifai/docs/docs/clarifai-basics/glossary.md

 ## Concept

 A concept is something that describes an entity in the physical world, similar to a “tag” or “keyword”.
 You can use a concept to annotate an input if that input has that entity.
 You can also add it to a model if you want that model to be able to recognize that entity.
+Concepts are also known as "classes" in the field of machine learning.

 ## Embeddings